angel-marchev/sofiaPM10report.github.io/cleandata.md

 c.
 The number of observations in common between the main station - group station pair was counted

-If (a) is more than 10, (b) is more than 25% than the single instance of measurement is considered dissimilar.
-The total number of dissimilar measurements is divided by the total number of common observations and a dissimilarity percent is calculated.
-However (c) must be at least 168(the number of hours in a week), in order to have a valid dissimilarity percent.
-If this is not the case, it is considered that the number of common observations is not enough to draw any conclusions and no score is calculated.
-The effect is the same, as if the group station is not part of the group.
 If (a) is more than 10, then the single instance of measurement is considered dissimilar.
 However (b) must be at least 168(the number of hours in a week), in order to have a valid dissimilarity measurement.
 If this is not the case, it is considered that the number of common observations is not enough to draw any conclusions and no score is calculated.
 The effect is the same, as if the group station is not part of the group.

 Then based on a threshold of 10 station pairs, which are considered too different are identified, meaning that at least 5% of the common observation between the pair are too different.